 I personally love my eggs in the morning and have them throughout the week.
 Now, I don't get to enjoy them cooking over a hot stove into a perfect veggie omelet often, its more like everything is ready to go in a soup cup and I heat it up at work kind of breakfast, but it works!

-There is the sweet or spicy way to go.
+There is a sweet or spicy way to go.
 I love both & this recipe has just that!
 It really gives it a great balance between the 2 and I couldn't be happier with how they turned out.

 The sweetness of the fresh blueberries (could go with frozen) and pure maple syrup is balanced nicely with the spices of ginger, cumin, cayenne pepper, and paprika.
 I swear these spices have been my go-to lately!